Classes & Locations

 VOLUNTEER SITE COORDINATORS

-Annabel has been our volunteer Site Coordinator at Kew for 9 years and rejoices in having watched so many participants grow from young children in junior classes to creative competent and skilled adult dancers.
+Annabel has been our volunteer Site Coordinator at Kew for 9 years.
+Currently she is the site coordinator for our Kew Tuesday classes.
+Annabel rejoices in having watched so many participants grow from young children in junior classes to creative competent and skilled adult dancers.
 Outside of class she has watched friendships develop and blossom as the emotion21 community has also grown and extended in its reach.
 In her own family she has enjoyed her two adults sons who are forging careers and building relationships of their own.

 Garry is a husband and parent of 3 children, his youngest has Down syndrome.
 He works as a PE teacher at Heathdale Christian College in Hoppers Crossing in the Primary area.
 Garry’s son Levi loves music and dancing and that is why we got involved in emotion21 as the Hoppers Crossing Site Coordinator.
 Garry also likes to get down and boogie especially when it helps to embarrass his teenage daughter!